unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 ```

 And we can use this tutorial if we want to [Use the DSP Tooling in Uno.Material](https://platform.uno/docs/articles/external/uno.themes/doc/material-dsp.html).
-In this tutorial, we can get exported file, and rename as the file ColorPaletteOverride.zip and add to the Style folder.
+In this tutorial, we can get exported file, and rename as the file `ColorPaletteOverride.zip` and add to the `Style` folder.

-And than add the references to the AppResources.cs
+And then add the references to the `AppResources.cs`

 ```csharp
 // Load Uno.UI.Toolkit and Material Resources